chocolateboy/uncommonjs/README.md

 - pin the versions of the required modules to avoid being caught out if they update their dependencies
 - Unless a compatible [`require`](#require) has been [defined](#modulerequire),
-  load UMD bundles **before** this shim, otherwise it will mislead them into thinking it's a real CommonJS environment
+  load UMD bundles which use `require` **before** this shim, otherwise it will mislead them into thinking it's a real CommonJS environment

 ## Scope